 Weber pointed out the three main factors out of the 12-factor applications that are critical to any migration: dependencies, configuration, and logging.
 He called them barriers to migration.
 These must be addressed in order to migrate a legacy application app into Cloud Foundry.

-With the release of Pivotal Cloud Foundry 2.1, some of these constraints have been relaxed to make it easier to bring a legacy application into Cloud Foundry.
+With the release of VMware Cloud Foundry 2.1, some of these constraints have been relaxed to make it easier to bring a legacy application into Cloud Foundry.
 That said, it’s still important to take into consideration these factors as they allow one to take full advantage of that migration.

 Weber has a preflight checklist, a five-step process that eases the process of migration and code to prove how it all works.